jckouame/EclipseTrainingSlides/slides.md

 What are all the tabs for?

 ---
+title: Step to prepare

+- Since we want to use the Git repo, delete the project and import existing one.
+    - Right-click on your project and press Delete then press OK
+- Go to *Git perspective*
+    - In *Git Repositories* right-click and choose *Remove Repository from View*

+---
+title: Step to prepare (2)

+- Go to *Plug-in Development perspective*:
+    - *File->Import...->General->Existing Projects into Workspace*
+    - Press *Next*
+    - Press *Browse...*
+    - Choose *~/workspace-training/EclipseTraining/org.eclipse.cdt.example.framespy*
+    - Make sure a single project is showing and is selected
+    - Press *Finish*

+- Right-click on project and choose *Team->Fetch from Upstream*

+---
 title: Step 2: Create a view

-Since we want to use the Git repo, delete the project and import existing one.

 - Add a new view by adding an extension (plugin.xml)
 - Create the view class (tip: click the hyperlink to bring up the New Class wizard)